tweag/guides/style/Haskell.md

 ### Blank Lines

 One blank line between top-level definitions.
 No blank lines between type signatures and function definitions.
-Two blank lines between the last import and the first top-level definition.
 Add one blank line between functions in a type class instance declaration if the functions bodies are large.
 Use your judgement.

 ### Whitespace